gtc-gh/AmongUs/README.md

 method_list.txt: The list of the current API (Method) from version 4 to version 33.
 (SDK version 11 to 13 are omitted, because Android 3 is non-free software and Google does not provide public available Android 3 source code.)

-groundtruth_407.csv: 407 Groud Truth.
-The API with Manual check.
+groundtruth_407.csv: 407 Groud Truth APIs with Manual check.

 ### indexes description
 - Number: Serial number